What does a maintenance coordinator do?

 Maintenance coordinators manage, schedule, and purchase maintenance services and supplies for businesses and organizations.
 They can have a broad range of tasks, depending on the company they work for.

-In some cases, maintenance coordinators organize and schedule maintenance contractors to perform the various duties required to keep maintenance operations running smoothly.
+In some cases, it organizes and schedule maintenance contractors to perform the various duties required to keep maintenance operations running smoothly.
 They hire cleaning services, electricians, plumbers, and HVAC professionals as well as schedule and manage their work orders.
 They manage the maintenance budget and handle payments for maintenance services and necessary equipment and supplies.

 Maintenance coordinators can also manage some day-to-day upkeep for a business including changing light bulbs or filters, cleaning spills, and managing lawn care services.
 They are the point people for repair problems on a factory line or within a residential building.
 Coordinators must ensure that equipment or tools are ready for technicians and keep track of preventive maintenance tasks.
 They can also serve as a checkpoint for quality and compliance.